chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 ![](https://raw.githubusercontent.com/chandra-gummaluru/chandra-gummaluru.github.io/42464190ca0f53949118d02ea0d451e396edb112/media/go/cnn1.svg)*The DNN used to model $p_w$.*

 ### Approximating $p$ via SL
 Alg.
-SL was used to tune $w$ so that $p_w$ mimics the moves made by expert players.
+PSL was used to tune $w$ so that $p_w$ mimics the moves made by expert players.
 The dataset consists of a set of state-action pairs, as opposed to a set of complete games, i.e.,
 \\[\mathcal{D}\_{1} = \left\lbrace \left(s^{(n)},a^{(n)}\right), s^{(n)} \in \mathcal{S}, a^{(n)} \in \mathcal{A}\left(s^{(n)}\right) \right\rbrace\_{n=1}^{N},\\]
 where $a^{(n)}$ is the action that an expert played when in state $s^{(n)}$.
 The resulting policy is denoted $p\_{\sigma}$; it achieved an Elo rating of 1517.